Induction of labor can be

 Prior classical (vertical) cesarean incision Technique Cesarean delivery is surgical delivery by incision into the uterus.
 Up to 30% of deliveries in the US are cesarean.
 The rate of cesarean delivery fluctuates.
 It has recently increased, partly... read more in the thickened, muscular portion of the uterus

 Placenta previa Placenta Previa Placenta previa is implantation of the placenta over or near the internal os of the cervix.
-Typically, painless vaginal bleeding with bright red blood occurs after 20 weeks gestation.
-Diagnosis... read more or vasa previa Vasa Previa Vasa previa occurs when membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
-Vasa previa can occur on... read more
+It typically manifests as painless vaginal bleeding after 20 weeks gestation; the source of bleeding... read more or vasa previa Vasa Previa In vasa previa, membranes that contain fetal blood vessels connecting the umbilical cord and placenta overlie or are within 2 cm of the internal cervical os.
+Diagnosis is by ultrasonography... read more

 Abnormal fetal presentation Fetal Dystocia Fetal dystocia is abnormal fetal size or position resulting in difficult delivery.
 Diagnosis is by examination, ultrasonography, or response to augmentation of labor.
 Treatment is with physical... read more (eg, transverse lie, umbilical cord presentation, certain types of fetopelvic disproportion)